gchang12/Learn-Vim/ch06_insert_mode.md

 Insert mode is the default mode of many text editors.
 In this mode, what you type is what you get.

 However, that does not mean there isn't much to learn.
 Vim's insert mode contains many useful features.
-In this chapter, you will learn how to use these insert mode features in Vim to improve your typing efficiency.
+In this chapter, you will learn how to use these features in Vim to improve your typing efficiency.

 ## Ways to Go to Insert Mode

-There are many ways to get into insert mode from the normal mode.
+There are many ways to get into insert mode from normal mode.
 Here are some of them:

 ```
 i    Insert text before the cursor